Magical Clay: Aztec Secret Indian Healing Clay Mask Review

 I recommend using an apple cider vinegar with ‘the mother’ as this version of the vinegar is less processed and has more benefits than if it does not have ‘the mother’.

 You can use water with the mask if you have particularly sensitive skin.
-Still, you will see better results if you use the apple cider vinegar.
+Still, you’re likely to see better results if you use apple cider vinegar.
+You can even do half water and half vinegar!

 Apple cider vinegar has anti-inflammatory properties that your skin will love!